-If you consider how rapidly organizations are increasing their cloud footprint, ensuring compliance with the different compliance standards can get challenging very quickly.
+If you consider how rapidly organizations are increasing their cloud footprint, ensuring compliance with the different compliance and cloud security standards can get challenging very quickly.
 A SOC 2 audit is applicable to organizations that hold, store, or process customer data.
 In today's digital environment, any company storing customer data must meet SOC 2 requirements in order to minimize risk and exposure to that data.

 The chart below explains the differences between SOC 1, SOC 2 and SOC 3 Reports.
 Soc 1 report is specifically for internal controls over financial reporting.
 This auditing standard replaces the now-deprecated SSAE no. 16 auditing standard which used to only apply to SOC 1 reports.

 What's the difference between SOC 1 and SOC 2?
 The SOC 2 standards focus on the non-financial reporting on the internal controls and systems that you can implement to protect the confidentiality and privacy of data that are stored in cloud environments.
 SOC 1 report is a report generated by auditors for other auditors, but a SOC 2 report usually has more confidential internal information which is not to be shared with others outside the company.
 SOC 2 report provides details about the nature of those internal controls.
 Both SOC 1 and SOC2 have two report types.